kupresanin99/Project423/README.md

 		export MYSQL_HOST=""
 		export MYSQL_PORT=""

-	2. Run `python Create_RDS_DB.py` from the project root directory to create the MySQL DB in RDS Populated tables Predictions and Reports will exist with MLB model results from the 2019 season
+	2. Run `python Create_RDS_DB.py` from the project root directory to create the MySQL DB in RDS.
+		Populated tables Predictions and Reports will exist with results through June 10.

 **5. Create the webpage**